 A few years later, our current kennel consists of four Alaskan Malamutes (with 2 from our special friend, E’vette Levett), and two Australian Kelpies.

-Apart from our fur-kids, we do have our beautiful son, Allister, who tragically passed away at 6 months old due to a spinal muscular atrophy condition in June 2016.
-He also loved dryland dog sledding, and you’d never see him happier than when he’s cruising behind our scooters in his bike trailer, while being pulled along by our mallies.
+Apart from our fur-kids, we our beautiful daughter, Dawn and our late son, Allister, who tragically passed away at 6 months old due to a spinal muscular atrophy condition in June 2016.
+Dawn loves dryland dog sledding, and you’d never see her happier than when she's cruising behind our scooters in her bike trailer, while being pulled along by our mallies.

 Hey, I am Jess

-This is my second year on NVSDC Committee, my aim is to give back to the sport that has given so much to me.
+This is my forth year on NVSDC Committee, my aim is to give back to the sport that has given so much to me.
 I have been a member of the club since it first started and have been attending the classic race over 15 years.
-The classic for me is one of the highlights in the ASSA national calendar and I am very excited to be helping run the event.
 I consider myself to be a very friendly and approachable person so don’t be afraid to come and say hi at races

-I’m passionate about giving back to the sled dog community, I am the President of the Falls Creek Sled Dog Classic and have an interest in helping new people into the sport.
+I’m passionate about giving back to the sled dog community, I am also on the Dinner Plain Sled Dog Challenge Committee and have an interest in helping new people into the sport.
 After watching my kids grow up learning how to run teams, I am also invested in helping Juniors gain confidence and make the step into open classes.
 Feel free to say hi when you see me around

 I am very committed to the support and growth of this sport in Australia.
 I have been involved in ASSA in the early years in sorting out rules.
 I have also been involved with other people and Diane in setting up clubs in Qld and was one of the people who got Baw Baw snow race up and running.
 I’ve sled dog raced since 1994 and have competed in every class from one to eight dog class and have been very fortunate to consistently place well over the years.